 Traffic calming has long been municipalities’ go-to approach to improve traffic safety—and for good reason.
-In fact, every decrease of one mile-per-hour in average traffic speed has been shown to reduce accident rates by a full five percent.
+Every decrease of one mile-per-hour in average traffic speed has been shown to reduce accident rates by a full five percent.

 Supporting grassroots, resident-led traffic calming

-While many traffic calming measures, like installing permanent road alterations and speed humps, can only be executed by municipalities; more and more cities are seeing homeowner associations (HOAs) and individual homeowners take the lead in implementing more attainable traffic calming solutions.
+Many traffic calming measures, like installing permanent road alterations and speed humps, can only be executed by municipalities.
+However, more and more cities are seeing homeowner associations (HOAs) and individual homeowners take the lead in implementing more attainable traffic calming solutions.

 Historically, individuals had few traffic calming tools they could implement on their own.
 Accessible options were limited to static signs (like the common “Children at Play” slow-down sign), temporary barricades put up while children play in the street or gathering signatures to petition their city to implement a more powerful and more costly solution.